 So far in 2020:

-In Canada, Newfoundland was hit with a huge blizzard which produced 75 centimetres of snow in a single day with wind gusts of up to 150 kilometres an hour, knocking out power, unleashing an avalanche, and burying the Avalon and Bonavista peninsulas in deep snow.
+In Canada, Newfoundland was hit with a huge blizzard which produced 75 centimeters of snow in a single day with wind gusts of up to 150 kilometers an hour, knocking out power, unleashing an avalanche, and burying the Avalon and Bonavista peninsulas in deep snow.
 The storm caused a state of emergency and even the military has been called in to help dig residents out.